Hand Hewn Mantel – White Oak (BIRDIE THREE)

 Little natural colored hand-hewn white oak fireplace mantel.
 This little piece has an original 1800s vintage hand-hewn front and bottom with a cut top.

-Here’s a nice little natural colored hand-hewn white oak fireplace mantel.
-The face and bottom have an original hand-hewn texture.
-This is from back in the day when folks swung axes to make a round log into a square beam.
-In this area, that is the late 1800s.
+This natural colored hand-hewn white oak fireplace mantel boasts an original hand-hewn texture on the face and bottom.
+The original hewing on this mantel dates back to the late 1800s, a time when people used axes to shape round logs into square beams.
 It is amazing to think that this is the real thing from early American settlers.
 The top has been cut smooth to remove some issues.
-It makes for a nice flat shelf for your decorations, family photos, and knick-knacks.
+It makes for a nice flat shelf for displaying decorations, family photos, and other items.

 We can cut this mantel shorter and refinish the ends for an additional for no additional cost.

 About the tag – Birdie Three is a playing card from a 1950s vintage set of Old Maid.
-These great old names are wonderful.
-Some of these old sets are not particularly politically correct by today’s standards but represent part of our American history.
+These great old names are pretty amusing although some of these old sets are not particularly politically correct by today’s standards.
+In the end, they do represent a part of our American history.

 Our website here only contains a small number of all of the mantels that we have in stock.
 Please contact us via email at email@example.com or call 612-281-9330 for a list of more mantels that are available.
 We are a small mom-and-pop shop and don’t usually find enough time to update this list.
 We have nearly 100 finished mantels and another almost 500 unfinished pieces in stock at any time that can be viewed with other links.